manuel/edgelisp/blog/2008-11/hello-world.md

 * CyberLisp has optional, keyword and rest parameters.
 Optionals and keywords can have default values.
-* `into` is a keyword parameter, by default bound to a fresh, empty list.  `into` can be used to specify an existing collection:
+* `into` is a keyword parameter, by default bound to a fresh, empty list.  `into` can be used to specify an existing collection.

 Another one: